MicrosoftDocs/visualstudio-docs/mac/razor.md

 ### Pages folder

-The Pages folder is where you can find a project's web pages, along with the code-behind for each:
+Contains a project's web pages, along with the code-behind for each:
 * A **.cshtml* file for the HTML markup and Razor syntax.
 * A **.cshtml.cs* file for your C# code-behind for handling page events.